ramadatta/CPgeneProfiler/README.md

 ```

 # Check installation
-Ensure you have the desired version:
+Ensure you have installed the package properly:
 ```
 ?CPgeneProfiler
 ```
-# CPgeneProfiling
+# Carbapenamase Gene Profiling

 ## Input Requirements
 * a folder with multiple FASTA files (can be in multiple contigs)